ansible-collections/logicmonitor/docs/logicmonitor.integration.lm_website_check_module.md

 ## Synopsis

-- This module can be used to manage LogicMonitor device datasources (i.e. SDT).
+- This module can be used to manage LogicMonitor website checks (i.e. SDT a ping or web check).

 <a name="requirements"></a>